Social Icons

 Directed by Chloé Zhao

-I may have taken longer than other to finally see this movie, but in the end, I am glad I did.
-The movie is as bad as many make it out to be.
-Although I enjoyed having new characters in the MCU to deal with.
-Now dimension to stories and welcome the dynamic of characters Marvel have woven for themselves, but this movie felt lifeless and easily forgettable.
+I may have taken longer than others to finally see this movie, but in the end, I’m glad I did.
+The movie isn’t as bad as many make it out to be.
+I enjoyed having new characters in the MCU to explore, adding new dimensions to the stories, and welcoming the dynamic characters Marvel has woven for itself.
+However, this movie felt lifeless and easily forgettable.

-The cast in this Eternal movie are a strong one and the merging of their talents is what really keeps the movie going.
-I loved the cinematography and the lightning effects of this movie, there are to admire and probably for many other movies to emulate and the fight scenes were cool.
+The cast in Eternals is a strong one, and their combined talents are what really keep the movie going.
+I loved the cinematography and the lighting effects—they’re worth admiring and probably something for other movies to emulate.
+The fight scenes were cool too.

 The sad thing is the story.
-Although the movie is not a total train wreck, I cannot with a good conscience say it is as great as the other movies before it.
-It is not my least favourite MCU movie, that battle for me is between Avengers: Age of Ultron (2015) and Thor: The Dark World (2013), but it is up there as one of those movies I will not want to see again.
-That said, the story in my view over complicated itself with betrayals and killing some characters which I felt didn’t need to happen.
+While the movie isn’t a total train wreck, I can’t, in good conscience, say it’s as great as the other MCU movies that came before it.
+It’s not my least favorite MCU movie—that title, for me, is a toss-up between Avengers: Age of Ultron (2015) and Thor: The Dark World (2013)—but it’s definitely one of those movies I wouldn’t want to watch again.
+The story, in my view, overcomplicated itself with betrayals and by killing off some characters that I felt didn’t need to die.

-The movie then ends with two post credit scenes.
-One hinting on the possible future if Disney/Marvel want to make another Eternals movie, which based on this I think, maybe not.
-The second opening the door to a new character in the MCU.
+The movie ends with two post-credit scenes.
+One hints at a possible future if Disney/Marvel decides to make another Eternals movie, though based on this one, I’m not so sure they will.
+The second scene introduces a new character to the MCU.

-Eternals has its place in the MCU list of movies, but I believe there was a drop in class and story, something that has been prevalent in this set of Marvel movies in this Phase four, with only Spider-Man: No Way Home (2021) breaking the bond.
+Eternals has its place in the MCU, but I believe there’s been a drop in quality and storytelling—something that seems prevalent in Phase Four, with only Spider-Man: No Way Home (2021) breaking that trend.

 Clean (2022)